Ayushman1998/TwitterJS/README.md

 # TwitterJS

-Twitter Backend with tweet and follow with hellp of ExpressJS and MongoDB
+Twitter Backend with tweet and follow function with ExpressJS and MongoDB